jon-harper/jon-harper.github.io/docs/projects/omnibox.md

 - Broad support for common hardware;
 - Continuity and compatibility between releases (to be standardized with version 1.0);
 - Rich, clear documentation:
-    - Accessible format;
-    - Versioned documentation;
+    - Accessibly formatted;
-    - Bill of materials that accomodates all configurations; and
+    - Documentation for each release;
+    - Full bill of materials;
+    - Visual guided tour; and
-    - Illustrated assembly guide with video demonstrations.
+    - Assembly guide with video overviews and illustrated, step-by-step instructions.
 - Fusion 360 framework:
     - All parts are tagged with internal part numbers;
     - Bill of Material generation is partially automated through Python scripts;